MoAKgit/Transfer-learning-for-image-segmentation/README.md

 Gland Segmentation Dataset

 ## Datasets:
-I used Pedestrian and Gland segmentation datasets.
-I provided the datasets in the following links:
+I utilized the Pedestrian and Gland segmentation datasets and provided the corresponding links below:

 Pedestrian: https://drive.google.com/file/d/12Wn7ZkrYYFphrYCJniI0FRWBMaoutQdw/view?usp=sharing

 Gland: https://drive.google.com/file/d/1SRNW28GolYUYOUrdDNnMJj0F7EJKDu8v/view?usp=sharing

-However, you dont need to download them.
-The provided codes will load the data from the addresses.
-The dataset roots contain train, valid and test folders each and inside them images and masks are stored with .jpg and .png formats respectively.
+However, it is unnecessary to download them as the provided codes will automatically load the data from the specified addresses.
+The dataset roots consist of train, valid, and test folders, each containing images stored in .jpg format and masks in .png format

 ## Data spliting, normalization and augmentation:

-Datasets are splited to train test and validation.
-Validation dataset is used for early stopping of the training process with patience equals 10.
+The datasets are split into training, testing, and validation sets.
+The validation dataset is used for early stopping during the training process, with a patience of 10.

+For the Pedestrian images, horizontal flipping was applied as an augmentation technique.
+For the medical dataset, both horizontal and vertical rotation were employed.

-We applied Albumentations as a computer vision tool for normlaization and augmentation.
-All datasets are normalized with mean = [0.485, 0.456, 0.406]  and standard deviation = [0.229, 0.224, 0.225] , with respect to the imagenet dataset.
+We utilized Albumentations as a computer vision tool for normalization and augmentation.
+All datasets were normalized with a mean of [0.485, 0.456, 0.406] and a standard deviation of [0.229, 0.224, 0.225], based on the ImageNet dataset.
-To augment the datset, For Peresterian images horizental roration is applied.
-For the medical dataset, both horizental and vertical rotation is used.

-The maximun epoch is set to 100.
-To accelerate the funetuning process, I resized all images and masks to 128*128.
-It is worthy to mention that larger image size will probably provides better performence.
+The maximum epoch was set to 100.
+In order to expedite the fine-tuning process, all images and masks were resized to 128x128 pixels.
+It is worth mentioning that larger image sizes may potentially lead to improved performance.

 ## Objective Function and comparison metric:
 In the funetuning processs, Dice loss is used fo all models.
 We applied IoU as the comparison metric.
 ## A Comparision study on Pedesterian Segmentation:
-The table compares the performence of different segmentation models with respect to IoU (intersection over union) scores on test data.
+The table presents a comparison of the performance of various segmentation models based on IoU (Intersection over Union) scores on the test data.

-We used resnet34 as a backbone model for  Unet, FPN, PSNet, Linknet, and DeepLabV3Plus.
-In Segformer, we finetuned the model with pretrained weights from ADE20k dataset.
+For the models Unet, FPN, PSNet, Linknet, and DeepLabV3Plus, we utilized ResNet34 as the backbone model.
+In the case of Segformer, we performed fine-tuning using pretrained weights from the ADE20k dataset.

-Between CNN based structures, Linknet and  DeepLabV3Plus outperform with almost same number of traning parameters.
-However, results indicate that Segformer is significantly outperforms other structures in terms of IoU score and significantly contain less number of trainable parameters.
+Among the CNN-based architectures, both Linknet and DeepLabV3Plus demonstrate superior performance with similar numbers of trainable parameters.
+However, the results indicate that Segformer significantly outperforms other models in terms of IoU score while also possessing a considerably lower number of trainable parameters.

-Codes are provided by the following links:
+You can find the codes through the following links:

 Linknet :  https://colab.research.google.com/drive/1OsvJJZ5bJYhcl1Ohn7TPgS-xYopy12Hf?usp=sharing